twosixlabs/armory/README.md

 # Usage

-There are three ways to interact with the armory container system.
+There are three ways to interact with Armory's container system.

 1) `armory run`
 * `armory run <path/to/config.json>`.